 The Rainbow was the prequel to Women in Love (1920).
 It is set in rural England in the early 20th century, and is the story of three generations of the Brangwen family.
 It deals with themes like love, relationships, family, homosexuality, social mores, religious rebellion, just to name a few.
 It was originally banned in England for its frank portrayals of sex in nontraditional manners, something that Lawrence would encounter throughout his career.

 Women in Love (1920) (This was the sequel to The Rainbow).

 This review is from Cheryl.

-The story focuses on feminist sisters, Gudrun and Ursula, and their significant others, Gerald and Birkin.
-Gudrun and Ursula are teachers who stand apart in society because of their ideals, even by the way they dress and interact with others (yes, a good shade of pink or yellow—or jeans in the midst of suits—always symbolizes the middle finger in the air).
-Is one woman “born a mistress?”
+This story focuses on feminist sisters, Gudrun and Ursula, and their significant others, Gerald and Birkin.
+Gudrun and Ursula are teachers who stand apart in society because of their ideals, even by the way they dress and interact with others, (yes, a good shade of pink or yellow jeans in the midst of suits, always symbolizes the middle finger in the air).
+Is one woman born a mistress?
 Is the other settling for marriage or choosing love?
 To think, this was first published in a 1916 male repressive society, and yet these are female characters making such radical lifestyle choices, like Gudrun leaving home to live in London as a single artist.